jg-digital-media/block_editing_example/readme.md

 ```

-Separate folder for style options can also be used in your file structure - `styles`. a collection of JSON files that represent certain style presets.
+A Separate folder for style options can also be used in your file structure - `styles`. a collection of JSON files that represent certain style presets.

 ```